 This data is collected quarterly and reported in the Child Protection Minimum Dataset.
-Q1 2023/24 = 144
+Q4 2023/24 = 116

 The number of children on the child protection register has increased quarterly since Q2 2022/23.
-The Child Protection Committee Quality Assurance Group is currently undertaking an analysis of data to establish the reasons for the increase.
+The Child Protection Committee Quality Assurance Group is currently undertaking an analysis of data to establish the reasons for the increases.
 This may be a positive move in terms of risk assessment and planning, it could also have been influenced by the impact of the Children's Services Inspection for children at risk of harm.
-However, it could also indicate increasing risk within communities, or as a result of the current financial climate.
+However, it could also indicate increasing risk within communities, or because of the current financial climate, However after a period of increases this quarter has seen a reduction in Q1 2024/25 Further work is underway to examine the data in more detail.